area9innovation/flow9/doc/faq.markdown

 This is the only way to guarantee correct order.

-It is helpful to consider the use of Promises for asynchronous code.
+It is also helpful to consider the use of Promises for asynchronous code.
 See `promise.flow`.

 #### How can I do multiple asynchronous calls?